 - Making children and their families happy by giving them the help they need.

-What are the challenges of the job?
+What are the challenges of being a Nanny?

-- Children sometimes display challenging behaviour, but this is a normal part of growing up and can be handled well by someone who is kind, yet authoritative.
+Children sometimes display challenging behaviour, but this is a normal part of growing up and can be handled well by someone who is kind, yet authoritative.

-How much will I earn?
+How much will I earn as a Nanny?

 As a full-time Nanny, you’ll earn an estimated salary of £30,000.
-Additional benefits e.g. the provision of food, will be decided upon on an individual basis depending on the family you’re staying with.
+Additional benefits (e.g. the provision of food) will be decided upon on an individual basis depending on the family you’re staying with.

 Are there opportunities to progress?

-People often look for a Nanny with the hope that it will be a long-term arrangement that will give their children as much stability as possible.
+People often look for a Nanny with the hope that it will become a long-term arrangement that will give their children as much stability as possible.
 Progression normally comes in the form of getting to know a family inside out and getting as attuned to their needs as possible.

-What’s it really like?
+What's life as a Nanny really like?

 How do I get started?